By Dr. Brandon Colby MD, a medical expert specializing in personalized preventive medicine and clinical genomics.

 How to Find Out Your Blood Type

 Dr. Brandon Colby MD is a US physician specializing in the personalized prevention of disease through the use of genomic technologies.
-He’s an expert in genetic testing, genetic analysis, and precision medicine.
-Dr. Colby is also the Founder of Sequencing.com and the author of Outsmart Your Genes.
+He is an expert in genetic testing, genetic analysis, and precision medicine.
+Dr. Colby is the founder of Sequencing and the author of Outsmart Your Genes.

 Dr. Colby holds an MD from the Mount Sinai School of Medicine, an MBA from Stanford University's Graduate School of Business, and a degree in Genetics with Honors from the University of Michigan.
 He is an Affiliate Specialist of the American College of Medical Genetics and Genomics (ACMG), an Associate of the American College of Preventive Medicine (ACPM), and a member of the National Society of Genetic Counselors (NSGC).